bentonow/bento-nextjs-sdk/README.md

 If you'd like to customize how you integrate Bento into your Next.js application, you can do the following:

-1. Load the Bento.js script using the Next.js script component
+1. Load the Bento.js script using the Next.js script component to add the following to the header of every page.
+This will only load the script ONCE but trigger the first page view.

 ```jsx
 <Script